Coffee culture: Hong Kong

 In the 1920s, mostly wealthy people or those with higher socioeconomic status could afford to drink coffee whereas ordinary people were rarely able to afford the drink, which was more expensive than traditional beverages.
 Yuenyeung (coffee with tea) was invented in Hong Kong in 1936.

 Education and research

 An American college course entitled "Design of Coffee" is part of the chemical engineering curriculum at University of California, Davis.
 A research facility devoted to coffee research was under development on the UC Davis campus in early 2017.

-Trieste is the seat of the Universita del Caffe, founded in 1999 by Illy.
+Trieste is the seat of the Università del Caffè, founded in 1999 by Illy.
 This competence center was created to spread the culture of quality coffee through training all over the world, to train Barrista and to carry out research and innovation.

 In media

 Coffee culture frequently appears in comics, television, and film in varied ways.
 The comic strips Adam and Pearls Before Swine frequently centre the strip around visiting or working at coffee shops.
 Television shows such as NCIS frequently show characters with espresso in hand or distributing to-go cups to other characters.
 In the television show Friends, the main cast gathers at the fictional coffee shop Central Perk in nearly every episode.
 Gilmore Girls, a popular show from the early 2000s, depicts the central characters Lorelai Gilmore and her daughter Rory frequently referencing their need for coffee, as well as enjoying coffee at their local diner, Lukes.
 In the NBC series Frasier, the characters are often seen drinking coffee at the fictional Café Nervosa, which is said to have been inspired by the real-life Elliott Bay Café in Seattle.